 There is no official list of adaptogenic herbs, but the following herbs are well regarded, well researched, and generally easy to find.

-So when picking an adaptogen, look for one(s) whose effects best match your unique set of symptoms.
+So when picking an adaptogen, look for one(s) whose effects best match your particular set of symptoms.

 And if you can’t decide, there’s no harm in taking more than one, since adaptogenic herbs generally work synergistically, enhancing each other’s effects.
 (8)